dylankb/front-end-practice/js/notes/js-notes.md

 **Controlling default behavior**

 * `event.preventDefault()` - used to prevent default browser behavior in response to an event
+  * Submit event browser reset! - If you don't `preventDefault` when a form is submitted, the whole browser will refresh which acts can make you think something unrelated is wrong with your app :S
 * `event.stopPropagation()` - stops the event from being triggered on other containing or contained elements

 It is a good practice to call `preventDefault()` or `stopPropagation()` as early as possible in an event handler to show clear intent.